Arnklit/godot-adv-interactive-grass/README.md

 The implementation is based mostly on this GDC talk about God of War's grass system (the part about interactive vegetation). https://youtu.be/MKX45_riWQA

 This is still pretty rough, it mostly shows the idea of the system.

+* NOTE: This implementation Samples the viewport shader inside itself, which can cause undefined behaviour.
+This is not the correct way of doing this and should be changed.
+I'll see about changing this at some point.